dyesin/IntegrativeDentistry/README.md

-IntegrativeDentistry
+Integrative Dentistry
 ====================

-Reports builder and Utilities to make Practice Web EMR even better
+Utilities to make Practice-Web EMR even better

 Practice-Web is Dental office practice management software based on .NET technology.
 This sofware has been developed on open-source "Open Dental" platform.